meenalnimje/chat-buddy/README.md

     npm run dev

 5. **Testing:**
-    click on chat-buddy(link) and You can log in as a guest user or create your own account:
+    click on [chat-buddy](https://chat-buddy-three.vercel.app/) and You can log in as a guest user or create your own account:
     - Email: guest@gmail.com
     - Password: 0000
+    Watch [Demo-video](https://youtu.be/P3k4BxuexJw) for the demo of the website and its features.